 We require that you itemize your expenses by location and date to satisfy our auditors.
 Kindly note that Payment Services requires original copies of receipts for telephone, postage and shipping charges, gas for rented vehicles, and accommodation.
 These receipts can be scanned and attached with your online submission.
 Instructions regarding receipt submission and using the Concur App are found in the reporting system.

 All receipts must indicate GST, PST, and the GST registration number.
 This is required for all receipts.

 Please submit your final expense claim as soon as possible after the final examination, especially for classes ending in April.
 The University's financial year-end is April 30 and it is essential that claims are processed before then.

-For expense rates please visit the uSask website.
+For expense rates please visit the USask Travel and Expense knowledge base website.